SDemero/CISC-3142-LABS/lab2/README.md

 ## Usage

-Run the following command in the root directory of the cloned repository to build the *project*.
+Run the following command in the lab2 directory of the cloned repository to build the *project*.

 ```bash
 make lab2
 ```

-To build the program without using make, execute the following in your terminal:
+To build the program without using make, execute the following in your terminal (make sure you're in the lab2 directory):

 ```bash
 g++ main.cpp Calculator.cpp